wdi-sf-july/notes/week_06_ruby_intro/wed_classes_and_inheritance/classes_lec.md

 ### attr_reader, attr_writer, attr_accessor

-In ruby, the practice of creating a *getter* method is so common their is a shorthand that can be used at the top of a class definition called `attr_reader`.
+In ruby, the practice of creating a *getter* method is so common there is a shorthand that can be used at the top of a class definition called `attr_reader`.

 	class Person